dahliamalkhi/dahliamalkhi.github.io/_posts/2025-01-12-hs-from-vpcbc.md

 3. View Synchronization.

-Either upon a commit or if a commit doesn't happen within a certain period, send lock to the next leader and synchronize entry to the next view via Pacemaker.
+Either upon a commit or if a commit doesn't happen within a certain period, send lock to the next leader and synchronize entry to the next view via Pacemaker sub-protocol for [View Synchronization](https://malkhi.com/posts/2023/04/lumiere/).
+View Synchronization guarantees after GST that all Validators enter a view within a known bounded skew.

 ```
 ---